mph-/lcapy/doc/tutorials.rst

   ─────────────
      A_d + 1

-In the limit when the open-loop differential gain is infinite gain of the amplifier just depends on the resistor value::
+In the limit when the open-loop differential gain is infinite gain, the gain of the amplifier just depends on the resistor value::

    >>> Vo.limit('Ad', oo).pprint()